c-chiniquy/iglo/docs/README.md

 	context.WaitForIdleDevice(); // Wait for GPU to finish all remaining work before resources get released }

-// This is called once per frame. void Update(double elapsedSeconds)
+// This callback is invoked once per frame. void Update(double elapsedSeconds)
 {
 }

 // This is a frame-rate independent callback that allows you to decouple the game physics frame-rate from the visual frame-rate.
-// This is called with a fixed timestep. void FixedUpdate()
+// This callback is invoked at a fixed timestep. void FixedUpdate()
 {
 }